-Irchester Players has a number of directors that work to produce the group’s shows; with different directors taking control depending on the group’s needs and their own interests.
-Below are the biographies of the directors.
+Irchester Players has a number of directors that work to produce the group’s shows; with different directors sitting on production teams depending on the group’s needs and their own interests.

 Daniel has been the lead director on a number of Irchester Players shows.
 Most recently he has directed The Final Curtain, PantOZmime and Enchanted Forest.
 He most recently worked on Alice in Pantoland.

 Daniel’s interests and expertise lie in the direction of pantomimes and comedy work.
 He has received critical acclaim for his work with Irchester Players.

 Luke has been a director at Irchester Players since 2015, when he was co-director of PantOZmime.
 Since then Luke has co-directed Enchanted Forest and Alice in Pantoland and directed the Woman in White and Reel Magic.

 Luke’s directing interests lie in period plays.
 He has been reviewed as a ‘remarkable and outstanding director’ by critiques, whilst his staging has been described as ‘faultless and perfect’ by NODA.
 The next show that Luke is set to direct is Little Shop of Horrors in 2018.